 Compliance

-All Group companies and departments establish thorough compliance, and establish adequate control frameworks to ensure that their members do not engage in activities suspected of being in violation of laws or regulations.
+All Group companies and departments establish thorough compliance and adequate control frameworks to ensure that their members do not engage in activities suspected of being in violation of laws or regulations.
 In the event that such issues arise, they are reported to members of senior management and handled appropriately.

 Compliance and Conduct Training

-Nomura Group provides comprehensive compliance and conduct training for all executive officers and employees on topics such as combating money laundering and the financing of terrorism, managing conflicts of interest, preventing insider trading, complying with firewall regulations, and managing client information.
+Nomura Group provides comprehensive compliance and conduct training for all executive officers and employees on topics such as proper conduct, human rights issues including harassment, combating money laundering and the financing of terrorism, managing conflicts of interest, preventing insider trading, complying with firewall regulations, and managing client information.
 We are working to raise the level of legal and regulatory knowledge among executives and employees, raise compliance awareness, and foster a corporate culture of pursuing appropriate business practices.

 Nomura Securities' Primary Initiatives